Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What To Do If You Still Get Sick After Implementing These Tips

-Instead, try a food-based meal or protein supplement post workout.
-Some examples include
+Instead, try a food-based meal or protein supplement post-workout.

 - Greek yogurt or cottage cheese